 Why is this an element not to be neglected on your site?

 This clever mix is not easy to obtain, but don’t neglect your header!
-By landing on your site, your visitors will immediately notice it.
+When landing on your site, your visitors will immediately notice it.

-And it is often from it that they will form a first opinion about you, remember.
+And it is often from the header that they will form a first opinion about you, remember.
 If it is well designed and meets the expectations of your visitors, you will succeed in attracting their attention and encourage them to continue browsing your page(s).

-And if we also take into account that he browses on average less than 15 seconds on your site, you have very little time to play your best cards.
+And if we also take into account that visitors browse less than 15 seconds on average on your site, you have very little time to play your best cards.

 A little later in this article, we’ll give you all our tips on how to create a top-notch header on WordPress.

-A good header is also the assurance of reducing your bounce rate in order not to penalize too much your SEO, while optimizing your conversions (specific actions you want your visitors to perform).
+A good header is also the assurance of reducing your bounce rate in order not to penalize your SEO too much, while optimizing your conversions (specific actions you want your visitors to perform).

 How do I create and customize a header on WordPress?

-You’ll see, you don’t need to know the code to get out of it like a boss.
+You’ll see, you don’t need to know how to code to achieve great results.

 Use the Customization Tool to customize your WordPress header

-First option to create and customize your header: use the Customizer.
+Not using a block-based theme?
+No problem, you can customize your header with the Customizer tool.
 The Customizer, accessible from the Appearance > Customize menu, allows you to make basic settings to your theme in real time.

-Basically, as it is for example possible with the native Twenty Twenty theme, here is what you will be able to do at least:
+Basically, here is what you will be able to do at least:

-• Integrate a site icon, also called favicon (4).
+- Integrate a site icon, also called favicon.
 This is an icon (often the miniature version of your logo) that is displayed on the tabs of a web browser.

-Note here that the settings are available in a sub-menu called “Site Identity”.
-Now, if I activate another theme, Astra for example, the header customization options are in the “Header” sub-menu, which itself contains 4 additional sub-menus with dozens and dozens of options.
+If I activate the Astra theme, for example, the header customization options are in the “Header” sub-menu, which itself contains 4 additional sub-menus with dozens and dozens of options.

-For example, you will be able to act on the width of the logo, the layout of the header, the colors and the background.
+For example, you will be able to modify the width of the logo, the layout of the header, the colors, and the background.

 In short, if you follow: the header of a site is 100% dependent on the theme it uses.